The fourth Eddic Poem in the Codex Regius, Grimnismol, tells the tail of two brothers and their dealings with Odin:

 “Then let us wager on this,” said Frigg.

 She then sent her maid servant, Fulla, to Geirröd.
-The maid bade the king beware of a magician who was coming to his land to bewitch him, and gave him this sign concerning the man: that no dog was so fierce as to leap at him.
+The maid warned the king to beware of a magician who was coming to his land to bewitch him, and gave him this sign concerning the man: that no dog was so fierce as to leap at him.

 Now it was a very great slander to say that King Geirröd was not hospitable, but nevertheless he had his men capture the man whom the dogs would not attack.
 He wore a dark blue mantle and called himself Grimnir the Hooded, but would say no more about himself, though he was questioned.
 The king had him tortured to make him speak, and set him between two fires, and he sat there eight nights.